KaiTech Plumbing and Heating Ltd.

 The two main ways to vent your garage are by using galvanized sheet metal ducts through the wall or a flue through the roof.
 The size of either will depend on your garage heater.

-Common Garage Heater Issues
+Troubleshooting Common Garage Heater Problems

 Like all mechanical equipment, garage heaters experience wear and tear and occasionally need repairs.
 Although they are considered low-maintenance devices, they do require regular maintenance to ensure they continue to work efficiently.
-Some of the most common garage heater problems include:

 • The flame senor isn’t working.